diegofps/patas/README.md

 ## patas draw

 Patas will also help you quickly create basic graphics based on the data in the csv file.
-This might help you inspect the data and get some quick insights.
-As of now, patas supports three graphic types, `heatmap`, `bars`, and `lines`.
+This might help you inspect the data and get some quick insights without needing to create a python script for this.
+As of now, patas supports three drawing functions: `heatmap`, `bars`, and `lines`.

 ### Heatmap